nginxinc/bank-of-sirius/src/ledgermonolith/README.md

 ## Quickstart

-To deploy Bank of Anthos with a monolith service:
+To deploy Bank of Sirius with a monolith service:

 ```
 # In the root directory of the project repo